CamilleChiquet/Sonic-World-Models-Keras/README.md

 An evolutionary algorithm (NEAT) is used to "train" the controller.
 For more information about world models architecture, go take a look [here](https://worldmodels.github.io/).

+Follow the procedure described in the procedure.py file.

 ## Before beginning

 Copy the "scenario.json" file into the game folder (into the retro package).